alibaba/innodb-java-reader/README.md

 }
 ```

-You can also providing a sql file path, the file
+You can also provide a sql file path, the file
 contains multiple SQLs, the table name should match the ibd file name, or else the tool is not able to
 identify the ibd file to read, you can generate the file by executing `mysqldump -d -u<username> -p<password> -h <hostname> <dbname>` in command-line.